jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * The above table shows the control logic configuration for the fetch cycle
-* Incrementing the program counter does not require the data bus
+* Note that, incrementing the program counter does not require the data bus

     * It is isolated from moving data from RAM to the instruction register, and can therefore happen at the same time